-- Step back, pause and think about what is at the root cause of your stress? be honest about what really should be addressed, even if painful or embarrassing as facing a problem head on, as calmly and as reasoned as you can, will start to resolve it and help you to find and be open to strategies, by having the confidence to reach out for help.
+- Step back, pause and think about what is at the root cause of your stress? be honest about what really should be addressed, even if painful or embarrassing.
+Facing a problem, as calmly and as reasoned as you can, will start to resolve it and help you to find and be open to strategies, by having the confidence to reach out for help.

-- Change what you can change and accept there are things, and people you can’t, only the way you view it, or ‘chose’ to act rather than react.
+- Change what you can change and accept there are things, and people you can’t change, only the way you view situations, or your response to what may be going on.

-- It can be healthy for you to ‘let go’ of what or who is causing the stress – you will most probably need guidance with this as it can be a serious matter for you to look at and needs consideration.
-Letting go is always with forgiveness and love, from a place of self love, and is about freeing yourself from the burden you may be carrying around with you.
+- It can be healthy for you to ‘let go’ of what or who is causing the stress – you will most probably need guidance with this.
+It can just be mentally letting go & this process is always with forgiveness and love, from a place of self-love, and is about freeing yourself from the burden you may be carrying around with you.

 - Seek another perspective.
 Look at things from another point of view, how would you advise someone else in your situation?
-Ask a trusted friend or colleague for their point of view or advice
+Ask a trusted friend, family member or colleague for their point of view or advice or seek professional guidance.

 - Reduce the pressure you put on yourself.
-Striving for ‘perfection’ in yourself or others is a big cause of stress (perceived perfection a lot of the time, as what is ‘perfection’? what it is to you – isn’t necessarily what it is to someone else) you do want a job to be done well, strive for your best instead and be kinder to yourself and others along the way, as we’re all human and have imperfections and can make mistakes, however, most of the time we are doing so much better than we think.
+Striving for ‘perfection’ in yourself or others is a big cause of stress.
+What is ‘perfection’? what it may be to you, isn’t necessarily what it is to someone else.
+You do want a job to be done well of course, strive for your best instead and be kinder to yourself and others along the way, as we’re all human and have imperfections and can make mistakes, however, most of the time we are doing so much better than we think.
 Adjusting high expectations or comparing yourself to others can greatly reduce stress levels.

 - Focus on one task at a time.
-Start with 10 minutes – 20 minutes – 30 minutes – put a timer on – do you need a break?
-If so take a break, have a drink and some food, or fresh air, then back to it, build to 90 minutes maximum on a task, then take a 15-to-20-minute break.
+Start with 10 minutes – 20 minutes – 30 minutes – put a timer on – do you need a small break?
+If so, take a break, have a drink and some food, or fresh air, then back to it, you can build to 90 minutes maximum on a task, then take a 15-to-20-minute break.
 This approach actually makes you more productive, and it is surprising what you can achieve.
-For a big task – to allocate a time chunk to it every day, lessens the overwhelm.
+For a big task – allocate a time chunk to it every day, this helps lessens the overwhelm.

-- Get off private social media in ‘task time’ and turn off your phone!
-Make a habit of only checking emails twice a day, or to catch uo on social media.
+- Reduce time spent on private social media in ‘task time’ and turn off your phone!
+Make a habit of only checking emails twice a day, or to catch up on social media.

 - Write down all that is concerning you, at the end of a day before winding down for the evening – then rip it up!
-This gets the thoughts out of you head, then write down 3 things to do for the next day, to help you wake up the next day with focus and purpose, whether it is work tasks or doing 20 minutes exercise, reading for yourself or with children or some ironing, or making a point to phone someone you have not spoken to in a while
+This gets the thoughts out of you head, then write down 3 things to do for the next day, to help you wake up the next day with focus and purpose, whether it is work tasks or doing 20 minutes exercise, reading quiet time for yourself, with children, doing home tasks, or making a point to phone someone you have not spoken to in a while.

 - Remember the phone is there for your convenience – if you choose to answer it you are saying you are available!
-You will generally know if it is really important, and whether you have the time to give the call your full attention.
+You will generally know if it is important, and whether you have the time to give the call your full attention.

 - Learn to say NO – so you don’t take on too much or get into something you really don’t want to do.
 Be realistic about what you can achieve, it is good to challenge yourself, however in times of stress be kinder to yourself.
-If you feel uncomfortable to say NO directly, then be honest and say; ‘Let me check I have the time to do what your asking, and to do it well’ With a Boss, they sometimes do not realise they are putting on you, so do ask them ‘Out of this, this and this, what would you like me to do first?’ sometimes they just haven’t realised they have given you so much, or will help you prioritise.
+If you feel uncomfortable to say NO directly, then be honest and say; ‘Let me check I have the time to do what you are asking, and to do it well’ Mangers or ‘the boss’ sometimes do not realise they are giving too many tasks to you, so do ask them ‘Out of this, this and this, what would you like me to do first?’ sometimes they just haven’t realised they have given you so much, or will help you prioritise.
 Or can you delegate or collaborate?

 - Relax with a nice warm bath, read, take a long leisurely walk, listen to music, go out dancing, play golf or go to see a film, etc… Make time for things like this – always, but especially when feeling stressed.

 - Breathing exercises, Mindfulness, Meditation and Yoga are all very beneficial for relieving stress and help you focus in the now, being aware and present, reducing heart rate and other stressful symptoms enabling you to feel calmer and more able to view things objectively and allowing your creative imagination to help you find solutions – schedule time for these important stress busters.
-A note on this – you don’t have to block out thoughts – just let them drift, or try the writing exercise mentioned.
+A note on this – you don’t have to block out thoughts – gently acknowledge them, then just let them drift by like clouds.

 - Make some time to exercise – there are proven benefits to your physical and mental health, especially being outdoors in nature.
 Find what appeals to you, join a group, a gym or buddy up with someone, a friend, a colleague a family member including your children (if you have them) and walk, run, get on bikes, play tennis or football there is so much you could do, walk the dog, a neighbour’s dog, do gardening – your own or someone who needs help with theirs

-- Apart from writing down 3 tasks for the following day (13) a great thing to also do is to write down 3 good things from the day or about yourself, that mean something to you, anything that made you smile, that you are Grateful for.
+- Practice Gratitude, a positive thing to do is to write down 3 good things from the day that you are grateful for, about yourself, anything that made you smile, or laugh, that you have achieved or are proud of.
 Being thankful, helps you remember that your life as a whole has good things in it, reminding you of what you can do, and do have.
-Treat yourself to a good notebook and do this for at least for 21 days, read it back during times when you need a boost
+Treat yourself to a good notebook and do this for at least for 21 days, read it back during times when you need a boost.

-- For prolonged stress, and worries and concern around you physical health and mental well-being, especially if you really are feeling like you can’t cope – then do visit your GP.
+- For prolonged stress, worries and concern around your physical health and mental well-being, especially if you really are feeling like you can’t cope – then do visit your GP.
 They can give you a wellness check to make sure the stress is not causing physical problems for you and compromising your health.